dennisdoomen/blog/_posts/2017-11-01-the-ugly-of-event-sourcingreal-world.md

 * Build infrastructure to extract individual streams or related streams for diagnostic purposes.
 * Account for case sensitivity of aggregate identities.
 However, how you handle them depends on the event store implementation and underlying persistency store.

 A lot of the problems described in this post have been the main driving force for us to invest in [LiquidProjections](https://github.com/liquidprojections/), a set of light-weight libraries for building various types of autonomous projectors.
-But that's a topic for another blog post….
+But that's a topic for another blog post....

 **What about you?**